 The impact of cash transfers on child labor

-In general, impact evaluations find that both unconditional and conditional cash transfers can reduce child labor (Figure 3 and Figure 4).
+In general, impact evaluations find that both unconditional and conditional cash transfers can, at times, reduce child labor (Figure 3 and Figure 4).
 There are, however, large variations in the effects of different cash transfer programs, and for several programs, no significant impact could be identified.

 It is not easy to identify the factors that are associated with the observed differences in the impact of cash transfer programs on child labor.
 A large part of the variability could be due to program characteristics that are difficult to capture in a comparative analysis.
 Nonetheless, some general points can be derived from the analysis that could inform program design so as to make cash transfers more effective in reducing child labor.

 First, the impact on child labor does not precisely mirror the increase in school attendance generated by cash transfer programs: the increase in school attendance is generally much greater than the reduction in child labor.
 Within the set of conditional cash transfer programs considered in Figure 4, a 1 percentage point increase in school attendance is accompanied by only a 0.3 percentage point reduction in children's work .
 This is not surprising, since school and work are not mutually exclusive (e.g. children can work after school or during school holidays, or miss some classes for work).
 Nonetheless, working while attending school is potentially detrimental to educational achievement and grade completion.